Terms and Conditions

 (f) damage due to external causes outside Bonfire’s control including accident, disaster, electrical fault, power surges, lightning, internet connection fault, vandalism or burglary;

-(h) the Client’s or its third party’s abnormal use of the Services and/or any repair or damaged caused by such misuse;
+(h) the Client’s or its third party’s abnormal use of the Services and/or any repair or damage caused by such misuse;

 (i) any other Exclusions listed in the Bonfire Services Specifications.